Contact Us!

 Certified Residential Appraiser

-To be fully certified as a residential property appraiser and work independently you must work:
+Certified Residential Appraisers can appraise one-to-four residential units without regard to value of complexity.
+To be fully certified as a residential property appraiser and work independently you must complete:

 • Two hundred (200) classroom hours of approved courses including 15-Hour USPAP course